Preparing for the Collapse of the Petrodollar System

 But it was not America’s financial issues that most concerned the international economic community.
 Instead, it was the growing imbalance of U.S. gold reserves to debt levels that was most alarming.

 As 1971 progressed, so did foreign demand for U.S. gold.
 Foreign central banks began cashing in their excess dollars in exchange for the safety of gold.
-As nations lined up to convert their dollar holdings for Washington's gold, the United States realized that the game was over.
+As nations lined up to exchange their dollar holdings for Washington's gold, the United States realized that the game was over.
 Clearly, America had never intended to be the globe's gold warehouse.
 Instead, the convertibility of the dollar into gold was meant to generate a global trust in U.S. paper money.
 Simply knowing that the U.S. dollar could be converted into gold if necessary was good enough for some — but not for everyone.
-The nations who began to doubt America’s ability to manage their own finances decided to opt for the recognized safety of gold.
+The nations which began to doubt America’s ability to manage their own finances decided to opt for the recognized safety of gold.
 (Historically, gold has been, and will likely remain, the beneficiary of poor fiscal and monetary policies, and 1971 was no different.)

 One would have expected that the large and growing demand by foreign nations for gold instead of dollars would have been a strong indicator to the United States to get its fiscal house in order.
 Instead, America did exactly the opposite.
 As Washington continued racking up enormous debts to fund its imperial pursuits and its over-consumption, foreign nations sped up their demand for more U.S. gold and fewer U.S. dollars.
-Washington was caught in its own trap and was required to supply real money (gold) in return for the inflows of their fake paper money (U.S. dollar).
+Washington was caught in its own trap and was required to supply real money (gold) in return for the inflows of their fake paper money (U.S. dollars).

 They had been hamstrung by their own imperialistic policies.

 Soon the United States was bleeding gold.
 Washington knew that the system was no longer viable, and certainly not sustainable.
 But what could they do to stem the crisis?
-There were really only two options.
+There were only two options.

 The first option would require that Washington immediately reduce its massive spending and dramatically reduce its existing debts.
 This option could possibly restore confidence in the long-term viability of the U.S. economy.
 The second option would be to increase the dollar price of gold to accurately reflect the new economic realities.
 There was an inherent flaw in both of these options that made them unacceptable to the United States at the time… they both required fiscal restraint and economic responsibility.
 Then, as now, there was very little appetite for reducing consumption in the beleaguered name of “sacrifice” or “responsibility.”